arnoldlev/Mass-Email/README.md

-# Mass-Email
-Allow sending a mass of emails
+Generate a Heading and Email Body and send to multiple emails at once.